kalpitaChaudhuri/kalpitaChaudhuri/README.md

 - 👋 Hi, I’m Kalpita Chaudhuri.
-- 👀 I’m interested in web development, app development, project designing, communication.
+- 👀 Java Developer interested in web development, app development & communication.
 - 🌱 Obsessed with movies and music.
 - ✨ Cat lover, not necessarily a human lover :)